 Holiday morning ritual was an "Italian Bakery Run" one stop for long loaves, twists, pastries, and another for semolina, bringing home a flour bag full of bread before he was done.

 He worked second and third jobs, pumping gas, delivering pharmacies, selling Christmas trees, shoveling snow, and managing properties.
 No task or sacrifice was too great to provide a better life for his children and grandchildren.
 His passing leaves them with a void that will never be filled but his smile will remain with them all their days and his love be a beacon that will guide them.

 Visiting hours at Galante Funeral Home 2800 Morris Avenue, Union, will be Friday, February 21st from 3:00-7:00 pm with a service on Saturday, February 22nd at 10:00 am-followed by burial at Gate of Heaven Cemetery in East Hanover.

 In lieu of flowers, the family asks that you make a donation to St. Jude's or do a favor for a family member or friend because that's what Jerry would have done.

-To send flowers to Gennaro's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Gennaro J. Petti, please visit our floral store.

 St. Jude Children's Research Hospital